 Antipyretic drugs that are typically used include

 Acetaminophen tends to be preferred because ibuprofen decreases the protective effect of prostaglandins in the stomach and, if used chronically, can lead to gastritis.
 Epidemiologic studies have suggested a possible association between the development of asthma and maternal and infant use of acetaminophen and ibuprofen.
 A randomized drug trial comparing the two showed that these drugs in usual doses do not lead to worsening of existing asthma (1 Treatment reference Normal body temperature varies from person to person and throughout the day.
 Normal body temperature is highest in children who are preschool aged.
 Several studies have documented that peak... read more ).
 However, the question remains whether the use of these drugs during pregnancy or early childhood increases the risk of developing asthma.
 If used, the dosage of acetaminophen is 10 to 15 mg/kg orally, IV, or rectally every 4 to 6 hours.
 The dosage of ibuprofen is 10 mg/kg orally every 6 hours.
 Use of one antipyretic at a time is preferred.
 Some clinicians alternate the 2 drugs to treat high fever (eg, acetaminophen at 6 AM, 12 PM, and 6 PM and ibuprofen at 9 AM, 3 PM, and 9 PM), but this approach is not encouraged because caregivers may become confused and inadvertently exceed the recommended daily dose.
-Aspirin should be avoided in children because it increases the risk of Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that tends to occur after some acute viral infections, particularly when salicylates are used.
-Diagnosis... read more if certain viral illnesses such as influenza and varicella are present.
+Aspirin should be avoided in children because it increases the risk of Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that occurs almost exclusively in children The cause of Reye syndrome is unknown, but many cases seem... read more if certain viral illnesses such as influenza and varicella are present.

 Nondrug approaches to fever include putting the child in a warm or tepid bath, using cool compresses, and undressing the child.
 Caregivers should be cautioned not to use a cold water bath, which is uncomfortable and which, by inducing shivering, may paradoxically elevate body temperature.
 As long as the temperature of the water is slightly cooler than the temperature of the child, a bath provides temporary relief.